 Programs should begin the preparation of the self study report in the spring semester prior to the academic year of the review.
 Once completed, the self study report should be submitted to the academic dean and the APAP office.

-The APAP office will solicit nominations for reviewers (internal and external) from the program.
-These reviewers will be vetted and approved through the APAP office and the Faculty Senate.
-Once finalized, the program will provide the reviewers with the self study.
+The APAP office solicits nominations for reviewers (internal and external) from the program.
+These reviewers are vetted and approved through the APAP office, the Faculty Senate and the Graduate Council (graduate programs only).
+Once the selection of the reviewers is finalized, the program provides the reviewers with the self study.

-After the review is complete, the reviewer will prepare a report, which is submitted to the APAP office.
+After the review is complete, the reviewers will prepare a report, which is submitted to the APAP office.
 The APAP office will forward the report to the academic dean.
-The dean will prepare a response to the report in consultation with the program chair or director.
+The Dean will prepare a response to the report in consultation with the program chair or director.
+The Dean’s response should focus on the key reporting points required by the IBHE (see Dean’s Resources).
 The response will be submitted to the Provost and APAP.